 “Concealed carry gives you the ability to protect yourself and your family and to do that in a way that no one else feels threatened — and again — this is a right, not a privilege,” Brewer stated.
 “Currently in the state of Nebraska, it is legal to open carry.
 Not an issue.
 But if you put on your coat and cover your firearm, you are now a criminal.”

-“The very first bill that I will drop in the next session will be constitutional carry,” the Nebraska senator stated.
+“The very first bill that I will drop in the next session will be constitutional carry,” the Nebraska senator stated in 2022.
 “What the decision today has done has helped us to better shine a light on why it’s important, and to take away some of the concerns folks had about legalities.”

 Which State Is Next?